Nikkō – 日光

 The Shin-kyō bridge is located here since ancients times, the one we can see nowadays is a seventeenth century reconstruction.

 The Ōtani river flows under this bridge, in a beautiful valley which occasionally gets covered by fog.

 Sightseeing the area in autumn is recommended because of the red foliage, but summer’s fresh green leaves are also nice.

 Rin’nō-ji Temple is a very important one.
 In the three Buddhist halls (Sanbutsu-dō) of the main pavilion you can see the wooden statues of Amida, Senju Kannon and Batō Kannon.
 Over the temple a path with cedar trees on both sides takes place.
 This path and its lanterns create a mysterious atmosphere.

-Right over the main gate I saw the sculpture of the three monkeys.
+Right over the main gate we saw the sculpture of the three monkeys.
 The tales about these three animals can be heard in many countries, also in the West.
 It was nice to see the original ones.